dart-lang/build/build_config/README.md

   outside the root package.
 Defaults to `"source"`, unless `auto_apply` is set to either `"all_packages"` or `"dependents"` in which case it defaults to `"cache"`.
+- **defaults**: Optional: Default values to apply when a user does not specify the corresponding key in their `builders` section.
+May contain the following
+  keys:
+  - **generate_for**: A list of globs that this Builder should run on as a subset of the corresponding target.

 Example `builders` config: